django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

   to configure the component.
 Advanced form configurations such as ``fieldsets`` are not available.
 If you need to create a custom form for a component, you should create a custom component instead.
 * **Limits of the template language**: The Django template language is powerful, but it has some limitations.
-  Classes are intantiated by default, for example.
+  Classes are instantiated by default, for example.
 This is ok for ``widget=forms.Textarea``, but potentially not for more complex cases.

 Examples